Slaughter16/Active-Directory-Enterprise-Lab/README.md

-# 🏢 Active Directory Enterprise IT Infrastructure Lab – Active Directory, Group Policy, Security
+# 🏢 Active Directory Enterprise Lab

 ## 📌 Overview
 This project simulates a **real-world enterprise IT environment** hosted on a **Proxmox mini-PC**.